jdriselvato/NDS-Homebrew-Development/README.md

-# NDS-Development
+# NDS Homebew Development
+Welcome to NDS [Homebrew](https://en.wikipedia.org/wiki/Nintendo_DS_homebrew) Development!

 The Nintendo DS has a special place in my heart and I thought it was about time to started developing on it.
 You'll find resources, examples and more as I learn how to program on the NDS.

-This repo is designed to provide an easier understanding of how to develop on the NDS with devkitpro.
+This repo is designed to provide an easier understanding of how to develop on the NDS with devkitpro (C & C++).
 The examples that come with devkitpro are excellent but in some cases are very one off.
 Here you'll find examples that are specific to game development.
-I'll also include as much commented as I see git and provide resources to further the understanding of the topic.
+I'll also include as much commented as I see and provide resources to further the understanding of the topic.

 Come join us at [/r/NDSHacks](https://www.reddit.com/r/NDSHacks/) to learn more about NDS Homebrew.

-Also, feel free to report issues!

 # Repo Examples

-#### *7. basic-sprite-collision* (Novice) working progress
+#### *7. basic-sprite-collision* (Novice)
 This source code explores the understanding of Sprite Collision detection.
 Obviously one of the more important parts of developing a game is allowing a reaction based on two sprites touching.
-In this example, we'll have a center object (wall) that will prevent the sprite from entering it's boundries.
+In this example, we'll have a center object (wall) that will notify the user it's entering boundries.
-This is considered basic and does not contain any physics.
+This is considered basic and does not contain any physics or any dynamic hit detection.

 #### *6. basic-user-menu* (Novice)
-Here we will explore how to make a simple user menu with various fields and allow the user to select items and go to new data.
+Here we will explore how to make a simple user menu with various fields and allow the user to select items and go to new screens.

 #### *5. scrolling-background* (Novice) incomplete
 Since I found out about the 128 sprite limit, I needed to figure out a better way to display backgrounds.
 I'm guessing some where I'm missing a critical peice, probably the understanding of VRAM.
 So because devkitpro does come with a couple of background examples.
 This has turned out more complex then I thought.
 I'll come back to this.

 #### *4. tile-generator-top* (Novice)
-In `tile-generator` we built the tile map on the bottom screen in this example, we do the same on the top screen using VRAM Bank A. (Novice)
+In `tile-generator` we built the tile map on the bottom screen in this example, we do the same on the top screen using VRAM Bank A.

 #### *3. tile-generator* (Novice)
 We take what we've learned from `multi-simple` and instead of randomly placing sprites down, we follow an array.
 Just like you would in a tile based game.
 This generates a simple 6 x 8 tiled map of 16x16 sized sprites.
 We used the VRAM Bank D which is specific to the bottom screen in this example.